 Walnuts deliver more omega-3 fatty acids than any other nut, with 2.6 grams of ALA in a 1-ounce serving.
 Walnut oil contains a fair amount as well, with 1.4 grams per tablespoon.
-These brain-shaped nuts have also fittingly been associated with improvements in brain health, cognitive performance, and memory—in part, experts believe, by protecting against oxidative stress and reducing inflammation.
+These brain-shaped nuts have also fittingly been associated with improvements in brain health, cognitive performance, and memory—in part, experts believe, by protecting against oxidative stress.

 Try it: Sprinkle walnuts on your oatmeal, yogurt, and salads, or use them in a DIY trail mix along with some raisins and dark chocolate chips.
 Or use walnut oil in salad dressings or to add a deliciously nutty finish to proteins, veggies, or grain dishes.

 3. Chia seeds